MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 > Those files only allow `root` read/write access.

 `root` is the name of the user in an UNIX system that has access to everything.
-This user is very powerful and should be protext because `root` can change or delete any file, and `root` install and run any program.
+This user is very powerful and should be protected because `root` can change or delete any file, and `root` can install and run any program.

 In your shell emulator you are `root`!
 You can do anything the emulator has available.